 “Being in the Boston area, there is a bend towards more conservative financing vehicles (e.g. equity over convertible debt) as well as more conservative valuations.
 Having started our company while at Babson College, we first did our financial models by the book, but were quickly told that valuations at our stage were not particularly tied to our financial assumptions, but rather things in the real world.
 The key metrics investors were looking for were tied to us ‘de-risking’ the business.
 Did we have a product?
 Were we the right team?
 Was this the right time and is the vision big enough?

-“The valuation method I prefer is gross profit multiplied by a multiple based on industry, offering and growth.
+“The valuation method I prefer for valuing startups is gross profit multiplied by a multiple based on industry, offering, and revenue growth.
 Gross profit is a great indication of growth, company health, and market penetration while still properly valuing businesses that aren’t profit optimized because they consistently invest back into the business.

 For example, we valued our business by looking for public companies that are most similar to our business.
 We then used the same valuation formula they used but attributed to our gross profit.
 The formula we used:

 MonetizeMore Gross Profit (Last 12 months) x 5.91 (Competitor’s Multiple) = Current Valuation

 When looking for similar companies, they must have a very similar business model, industry and customer base.
 In our case, we chose a competitor with a similar product.”

 “There are a variety of valuation methods to value a business including: book value, multiple of revenue, multiple of earnings, and more.
 As a buyer or seller, you will obviously want to select the valuation method that favors you most — assuming that the person on the other side of the transaction is going to use the method that favors you least.